toolprint/sdk-ts/packages/toolprint-sdk/README.md

 Smithery is a platform that helps developers find and deploy AI agent-compatible services that follow the Model Context Protocols (MCP) specification.
 It serves as a central hub for discovering and hosting MCP servers, with the goal of making agentic services more accessible.

 > Want to add support for your tool hosting platform?
-Please reach out to us at support@onegrep.dev or [Create a Provider Support Request](https://github.com/OneGrep/typescript-sdk/issues/new?template=feature_request.yml&title=[Provider]%3A+Add+support+for+)!
+Please reach out to us at support@toolprint.ai or [Create a Provider Support Request](https://github.com/toolprint/sdk-ts/issues/new?template=feature_request.yml&title=[Provider]%3A+Add+support+for+)!

 ## 📖 Next Steps